Homological mirror symmetry for orbifold log Calabi-Yau surfaces: Introduction

-Mirror symmetry has been applied in other forms in an attempt to classify orbifold del Pezzo surfaces.
+In a different context, mirror symmetry has been applied in an attempt to classify orbifold del Pezzo surfaces.
 While the smooth del Pezzo surfaces fall into exactly $10$ deformation families, an analogous classification for del Pezzo surfaces admitting at most cyclic quotient singularities remains an open problem.
-A promising approach using mirror symmetry was laid out in \cite{akhtar_mirror_2015}, which describes a conjectural correspondence between $\mathbb{Q}$-Gorenstein deformation classes of orbifold del Pezzo surfaces which admit toric degenerations and mutation-equivalence classes of Fano polygons.
+A promising classification approach was laid out in \cite{akhtar_mirror_2015}, which describes a conjectural correspondence between, on one hand, certain $\mathbb{Q}$-Gorenstein deformation classes of orbifold del Pezzo surfaces which admit $\mathbb{Q}$-Gorenstein toric degenerations and, on the other hand, mutation-equivalence classes of Fano polygons.
 Additionally, under this conjectural correspondence, the classical periods of maximally-mutable Laurent polynomials whose Newton polytope produces a Fano polygon should recover the regularized quantum period of the mirror orbifold del Pezzo surface.
+The orbifold del Pezzo surfaces admitting $\mathbb{Q}$-Gorenstein toric degenerations have an effective anticanonical cycle and hence two different mirror LG models can be associated to them: an abstract one, as developed in this paper, and an explicit Laurent polynomial one, as developed in \cite{akhtar_mirror_2015} (see also \cite{oneto_quantum_2018}).
+In sections \ref{sec:explicitcase} and \ref{sec:Lagvc} we compare these two constructions in an explicit example: the family of orbifold del Pezzo surfaces which are the hypersurfaces of degree $k+1$ in $\mathbb{P}(1,1,1,k)$.
+We sketch this comparison in Section \ref{sec:introexample} below.

-A notable example of a class of orbifold del Pezzo surfaces which do not admit toric degenerations arise from the anticanonical quasismooth wellformed log del Pezzo surfaces in weighted projective 3-spaces which were classified by Johnson and Kollár in \cite{johnson_kahler-einstein_2001}.
+However, it must be mentioned that there are notable examples of orbifold del Pezzo surfaces which do not admit qG toric degenerations.
+For example, the anticanonical quasismooth wellformed log del Pezzo surfaces in weighted projective 3-spaces were classified by Johnson and Kollár in \cite{johnson_kahler-einstein_2001}.
 A series of such anticanonical log del Pezzo surfaces were studied extensively from the viewpoint of mirror symmetry in \cite{corti_hyperelliptic_2021} and their derived categories were described in \cite{gugiatti_full_2023}.
-Unfortunately, our setup does not apply to these surfaces, since the effective log Calabi-Yau orbifold surfaces by definition have an effective anticanonical cycle.
-Proving homological mirror symmetry for the Johnson-Kollár surfaces is an interesting open problem, currently out of reach.
+Proving homological mirror symmetry for the Johnson-Kollár surfaces remains an interesting open problem.